publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 ### Business case

-1. What's the current budget committed?
+1. What is the current budget committed to the codebase?

 ### Co-develop-ability

-1. What percentage of codebase covered by tests?
+1. What percentage of the codebase is covered by tests?
 2. Can developers run the tests on their laptop?
 3. What are the buildtime and runtime dependencies?
 4. How many modules does the codebase have?